-Difference between abstract class and interface in Java is one of the most popular java interview questions and many times it is a kind of "breaking the ice" question when the interview just starts.
-But that way Abstract class Vs Interface becomes a very important question as it is often said "first impression is the last impression" so let's try to see the differences between abstract class and interface in Java in this post.
+The difference between abstract class and interface in Java is one of the most common java interview questions, often asked right at the beginning to "break the ice".
+But that way Abstract class Vs Interface becomes a very important question as it is often said "first impression matters".
+So, understanding this topic thoroughly can set the tone for the rest of your interview.

 First of all it is very important to know what an abstract class is and what an interface is.
 So please go through these two posts abstract class in Java and interface in Java to familiarize yourself with abstract class and interface.

-There are also some similarities between abstract class and interface in Java like both can't be instantiated, both have abstract methods where extending/implementing class has to provide the implementation for such methods.
+There are also some similarities between abstract class and interface in Java like-

 Abstract class Vs Interface in Java